EricGarnier/LiveCoin.Net/README.md

 ## Examples
 Examples can be found in the Examples folder.

 ## Release notes
+* Version 1.0.8 - 21 dec 2020
+    * Correction for re-subscribe after connection drop and change in order book procesing to accomodate LiveCoin use of timestamp.
 * Version 1.0.5 - 12 dec 2020
     * Merge some enum from socket to REST equivalent.
 Change subscription to flow the response into the notification stream.
 Upgrade version of dependent package.
 * Version 1.0.4 - 10 dec 2020